-9 Exciting Ways to Learn Spanish as a Family
+11 Exciting Ways to Learn Spanish as a Family

 Learning Spanish as a family can create an educational environment and be a great bonding experience, as everyone attends classes, goes on immersion trips and enjoys a shared activity.

-And, it surrounds you with people who you can practice with and motivates you to accomplish your goals.
+And, it surrounds you with people you can practice with and motivates you to accomplish your goals.

-- Activities to Do at Home Together
+- Family Spanish Lessons to Have at Home

-- Activities Around Town
+- Family Spanish Lessons Around Town

-- Opportunities Abroad
+- Opportunities Abroad for Family Spanish Lessons

-Have Spanish night
+1. Have a Spanish night

 One of the reasons so many people learn English as a second language is because of a genuine interest in movies, music and the culture behind the language.
 The same is true for people wanting to learn Spanish as a second language.

-So embrace the culture by hosting a Spanish night and enjoy the rich history, delicious food, art, music and movies of your Spanish speaking country of choice.
+So embrace the culture by hosting a Spanish night and enjoy the rich history, delicious food, art, music and movies of your Spanish-speaking country of choice.